X Close

 Jo VolleyJo Volley

-Jo Volley is an artist and Slade Deputy Director (Projects), Coordinator of the Material Research Project & Network and the Material Museum.
+Jo Volley is an artist and Coordinator of the Material Research Project & Network and the Material Museum.
 Her work is concerned with measurement, light, space and colour as light, and employs a wide range of material and medium.
 A great deal of her practice involves the investigation of artists’ methods and materials particularly colour which is central to her practice.
 As part of the Pigment Farm project she is developing a seasonal timeline of colours found in plants.

-On 22nd March 2020 along with Ruth Siddall she established World Pigment Day and is documenting its inaugural year with project A Colour A Day which can be found on The Pigment Timeline blog
+On 22nd March 2020 along with Ruth Siddall she established World Pigment Day and is documenting its inaugural year with project A Colour A Day which can be found on The Pigment Timeline blog.

 Lecture Series